![]() |

 Stefania Krautier was born in 1887 into a cultivated Polish intellectual family.
 She studied philosophy and painting in Krakow before emigrating to Paris in the early 1910s.
-There she continued her training in painting and drawing at the Académie Ranson under Maurice Denis.
-In 1914 she married Tadeus Lazarski, a chemist at the Pasteur Institute.
-She kept painting, producing miniatures on ivory among other works, but the outbreak of the First World War transformed her path.
+In 1914 she married Tadeus Lazarski, a chemist at the Pasteur Institute and continued her training in painting and drawing, but the outbreak of the First World War transformed her path.

 Sold